usmeng/news_reader/README.md

 * [ ] Implements robust error handling, [check if internet is available](http://guides.codepath.com/android/Sending-and-Managing-Network-Requests#checking-for-network-connectivity), handle error cases, network failures
 * [ ] Used the **ActionBar SearchView** or custom layout as the query box instead of an EditText
-* [ ] Replaced Filter Settings Activity with a lightweight modal overlay

 The following **bonus** features are implemented: